-ITD and LHTAC use benefit-cost ratio analysis to determine funding of HSIP projects.
+ITD and LHTAC use benefit-cost ratio analysis to determine funding of infrastructure HSIP projects.
+The Office of Highway Safety, a section of ITD, utilizes some HSIP funds for grants and behavioral program messaging.
 Any project selected has to follow a data-driven criteria that shows what safety concern is being addressed, how it ties into the State Highway Safety Plan, and expected outcomes from the project.